tusharTechno/CarNet/readme.md

 - All main pages are in the `pages` directory.
 - Update content as needed in the respective HTML files.

-## SEO & Privacy

-- All pages are blocked from search engines using both meta tags and `robots.txt`.

 ## License

 This project is for demonstration and educational purposes only.